profzei/NUC7i3BNH/Readme.md

 If you find this bootloader configuration useful, consider **giving** it **a star** to make it more visible.

 If you find my work useful, please consider **donating via PayPal**. [![donate](https://img.shields.io/badge/-buy%20me%20a%20coffee-orange)](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=TSJHK3C2BSQN6&currency_code=EUR)

+## Overview

+What is an Intel NUC?
+It is a tiny barebone PC size of a few CD cases piled on top of each other.

+Mine is NUC7i3BNH which is the Core i3 model with a 2.5'' slot for an additional SATA drive coupled with a BenQ PD2500Q which is a 2k 25" calibrated monitor.

+### Specifications

 ## BIOS Settings